tashrifbillah/Wireless-Network-Packet-Scheduling-Algorithms/README.md

 # 3/4 Competitive Ratio Algorithm
 This algorithm is an improvement over the previous ones.
 It achieves 75% of the optimal weighted packet transmission.
 Please see [the paper](http://www.columbia.edu/~js1353/pubs/jlss.pdf) for details.

+# Code description
+Each code is developed in MATLAB.
+Each of them are standalone, meaning they can execute independently of others.
+Explanatory comments are made at the beginning of each code.
+Please follow the comments to understand the purpose of that particular code.

+# Input
+Each code requires the following inputs- packet arrival probability (lambda), deadline (tao), and class weight (w).
+Some sample inputs are already given there for understanding

+# Output
+Given the input, the code prints fraction of (weighted) packets transmitted, number of packets transmitted and evolved deficit.
+It also plots the fraction as a function of links.
+Another interesting plot shows the evolution of deficit as a function of time.

+Please see the [plots](https://drive.google.com/drive/folders/1lHjWMucX65sm5jy9EcQiDkIk0ojpWFxz?usp=sharing) we obtained in our experiment.